PawanBishnoi9383/digit_exchange/README.md

 # digit_exchange
 A Easy To Use JS Library To Convert Your Amount Digits To Text In Indian Currency Units.
-For Example 987654321 Gives Nintey Eight Crore Seventy Six Lacs Fifty Four Thousand Three Hundred Tewnty One
+For Example 987654321 Gives Ninety Eight Crore Seventy Six Lakh Fifty Four Thousand Three Hundred Twenty One

 ## Installation